HarryHelsing/Notes/DocumentingMyJourney/my_experiments.md

 - Switching tasks now, since I am at a bottleneck regarding Azoth, the server laptop.
 I will refresh my mind as to where I was with the language learning app.
+- Introducing my friend to github is an interesting experience.
+It makes me realise the barrier to entry using new technology.
+I forget how confusing these things used to be for me.
 ### 04/07/2025 - You Shall Not Pass
 - After much faffing I've come to the conclusion that it's because I have used a minimal install that the wifi is